etan-status/pureth-annotated-spec/docs/implementations-7745.en.md

         throughput: 10
 ```

-To interact with the network, first start [Docker](https://docker.com), and then use the following commands.
-Note that this uses a [fork](https://github.com/etan-status/ethereum-package) of [ethpandaops/ethereum-package](https://github.com/ethpandaops/ethereum-package) to enable EIP-7745 testing.
+To interact with the network, first start [Orbstack](https://orbstack.dev), and then use the following commands.
+[Docker](https://docker.com) has a [known issue](https://github.com/ethpandaops/ethereum-package/issues/1127) with Erigon, if the network fails to start up, exit Docker and start Orbstack, then try again.

 | Action | Command |
 | - | - |